By Prodigy Finance (AIGAC Sponsor)

 - Scholarships, bursaries, and grants – Even when an applicant has plenty of savings, free money always relieves pressure.
 Finding the right scholarships takes time, as do the applications.
 But, these funds can make or break a budget and students shouldn’t wait until the last minute to look for opportunities.

 - Family or personal loans – Students comfortable approaching family members may be able to borrow from them.
 Keep in mind that every government regulates personal loans or financial gifts in some manner.
 It’s crucial that students investigate and consider the ramifications before accepting any money.
-Ignoring the legal aspects can jeopardise the financial future of everyone involved.
+Ignoring the legal aspects can jeopardize the financial future of everyone involved.

-- Government loans – Some countries make it easy for students by offering subsidised loans.
+- Government loans – Some countries make it easy for students by offering subsidized loans.
 Often, these are available to citizens even for international graduate degrees.
 It depends on the university and the government in question, but it is an option for some students.

 - Private loans – The majority of students worldwide look towards private lenders to secure the funds they need.
-Some banks require collateral; others will not offer funds to international students – even at graduate level.
+Some banks require collateral; others will not offer funds to international students – even at a graduate level.

 Where to Send Students for Information

 Wading through all the options and weighing different opportunities takes time.
 It’s stressful, and it can be confusing.
 But, unless you have a qualification or license to do so, you can’t provide your clients with financial advice.

 You can, however, show them where to find more information.